 RedTeam Security's wireless penetration tests are all-encompassing.
-Beyond the rudimentary "unauthorized access" testing methodology that other security organizations offer as part of a wireless assessment, RedTeam digs deeper by following the same overall methodology as all of our comprehensive penetration tests.
+Beyond the rudimentary "unauthorized access" testing methodology other security organizations offer as part of a wireless assessment, RedTeam Security digs deeper by following the same overall methodology as all of our comprehensive penetration tests.

 With the information collected during Information Gathering, security testing transitions to threat-modeling where assets are identified and categorized into threat categories.

-The Exploitation phase of a wireless penetration test involves establishing access to the wireless network, and potentially your internal network, through the bypassing of security controls and exploitation of vulnerabilities in order to determine their real-world risk.
+The Exploitation phase of a wireless penetration test involves establishing access to the wireless network, and potentially your internal network, through the bypassing of security controls and exploitation of vulnerabilities to determine their real-world risk.
 In a wireless penetration test, this also involves assessing the following potential areas of risk:

-Throughout this step, we perform several manual tests simulating real world attacks that are incapable of being performed through automated means.
+Throughout this step, we perform several manual tests simulating real-world attacks that are incapable of being performed through automated means.
 During a RedTeam Security penetration test, this phase consists of heavy manual testing tactics and is often the most time-intensive phase.

 The reporting step is intended to provide actionable results to the project stakeholders.
-RedTeam will compile, document and risk rate findings and generate a clear, actionable report, complete with evidence, for project stakeholders.
-The report will be delivered through the customer portal and can be reviewed via online meeting, if desired.
+RedTeam Security will compile, document and risk rate findings and generate a clear, actionable report, complete with evidence, for project stakeholders.
+The report will be delivered through the customer portal and can be reviewed via online meeting if desired.

-In order to perform a comprehensive real-world assessment, RedTeam Security utilizes commercially available tools, internally developed tools and some of the same tools that hackers use on each assessment.
+To perform a comprehensive real-world assessment, RedTeam Security utilizes commercially available tools, internally developed tools and some of the same tools that hackers use on each assessment.
 Our intent is to assess your wireless network by simulating a real-world attack.

 Here at RedTeam Security, we understand that your organization's security, performance, and productivity are too important to rely on simple guesswork.
 A security services vendor with a proven track record and experience in assessing all the critical needs of an organization's environment, including their business goals, can be an invaluable partner.
 RedTeam Security offers a wide variety of assessments and consulting engagements to ensure your organization meets its goals while maintaining peak productivity.